-Dr. Averbeck likes to use the visual image of a nest.
-(He gets this from verse 2 where the text says that “the Spirit of God was hovering over the waters.”
-That word “hovering” is used only two other times in Scripture, one other time in the Pentateuch where it describes an eagle protecting its young like Yahweh protects his people.)
-I’m not sure that the nest is the most appropriate picture of what’s going on in this text (I may discuss a potentially better picture in the next post in this series) but it certainly captures some truth about what this text is conveying.
-What we have here is not so much a story of where things came from, as a story of how they are ordered, that is, their relationship one to another and to their creator.
-So let me offer this visual metaphor as a way of seeing this text (I wish I were more artistic):
+When describing Gen 1, Richard Averbeck likes to use the visual image of a nest.
+He gets this from verse 2 where the text says that “the Spirit of God was hovering over the waters.”
+That word “hovering” is used only two other times in Scripture, one other time in the Pentateuch where it describes an eagle protecting its young like Yahweh protects his people.
+I think this metaphor takes us in the right direction.
+Creation is a place where people dwell in God’s creation, which he has prepared for us, where we experience his blessing and protection.
+In the next post, I’ll give a different metaphor and explain how that metaphor put even more emphasis on this picture of creation.For now, it’s important to realize tat what we have here is not so much a story of where things came from, as much as a story of how they are ordered, that is, their relationship one to another and to their creator.

 To close of this section I want to point out how really important it is to recognize the poietic shaping of a text.
 Poetic shaping is much more than just giving the text a nice pleasant form or the calling forth of emotion.

 In an episodical narrative (this happened and then that happened) we have nothing more than the chronicle or bare record of events that occurred in the past.
 There is no assertion or construal of a relationship between those events.
 We might think of an episodical narrative as a window to the past because its goal is to give an accurate account of events from the past.